JustenPhillips/justenphillips.github.io/bankrobber.md

 Since the name of the challenge is BankRobber, I think it is pretty safe to assume there is a bank involved.

 Before looking at the network stack I always begin with the application layer.
-So I load up my HTTP proxy/sniffer/injector/fuzzer Burp Suite, the swiss army knife of HTTP testing and surf over to the web site to have a look-see at this Bank's applications and see what she is made of.Free grammar check
+So I load up my HTTP proxy/sniffer/injector/fuzzer Burp Suite, the swiss army knife of HTTP testing and surf over to the web site to have a look-see at this Bank's applications and see what she is made of.

 So we see here that this is some kind of BitCoin operation.
 Let's learn more...
 ![](img/recon.png)